simonhicks/csv-utils/README.md

 These are things I'm planning to do soon (roughly in order)

-- make the record separator configurable everywhere
 - change count-by to count and make it handle both group-by and count unique values
+- use awk record separator to handle leading and trailing quotes (ideally everywhere)
+- option to read separator and quote-char from ENV
 - set operations (eg. keep only records where x.foo appears in column y.bar)
-- README entry for bin/format
 - add support for long-form options using something like [this](http://stackoverflow.com/a/7680682) or (even better if possible) something like [this](http://stackoverflow.com/a/5255468)
 - standardise the options/flags/configurations